 Shares Available under the Incentive Plan.
 We are asking stockholders to approve an increase of 3,300,000 Shares in the number of Shares reserved under the Incentive Plan.
 If stockholders approve the Incentive Plan, a total maximum aggregate of 13,283,379 Shares plus up to an aggregate of 5,000,000 Shares that are or would have been returned to the Company's 2001 Stock Incentive Plan (the "2001 Plan") as result of termination of options or repurchase of Shares on or after March 28, 2005, would be available for issuance under the Incentive Plan.
 Under the Existing Plan, up to a total of 9,983,379 shares plus up to an aggregate of 5,000,000 Shares that are or would have been returned to the 2001 Plan as result of termination of options or repurchase of Shares on or after March 28, 2005, are available for issuance.
 No grants have been made under the 2001 Plan since the adoption of the Existing Plan.
 In May 2005, stockholder approval of the Existing Plan was obtained and the 2001 Plan was terminated.
 As of March 23, 2010, 8,087,980 Shares were subject to outstanding options and 976,060 Shares were subject to outstanding restricted stock units under the Incentive Plan.
 As of the same date, 936,518 Shares remained available for any new awards to be granted in the future under the Incentive Plan.
 Any Shares subject to options or SARs will be counted as one Share for purposes of determining the available number of Shares for issuance under the Incentive Plan.
-Any Shares subject to restricted stock, RSUs, and performance shares or units will be counted as 1.5 Shares for purposes of determining the available number of Shares for issuance under the Incentive Plan.
 To the extent a Share that was subject to an award that counted as 1.5 Shares against the Shares reserved under the Incentive Plan, is recycled back into the Incentive Plan (as described below), the Incentive Plan will be credited with 1.5 Shares.
 As of April 7, 2010, the closing price of our common stock was \$18.17 per share.